 Until recently, people with physical disabilities relied on expensive dedicated devices like call chimes and environmental control units to live more independently at home.
 As the concept of incorporating technology into everyday tasks became more widespread, the price of WiFi-enabled appliances that could be controlled from a smartphone became more competitive and affordable but was still not easily accessible by people with physical disabilities.
 However, when smart home technology shifted from futuristic utopias depicted in movies to a reality, it wasn’t hard to see how these mainstream technologies could benefit people with quadriplegia the most.
-Thanks to voice assistants like Siri and switch-enabled devices like tecla-e, smart home technology can now be fully leveraged by everyone.
+Thanks to voice assistants like Siri and switch-enabled devices like tecla-e, off-the-shelf smart home technology can now be fully leveraged by everyone.

-Have you ever set a timer for an activity and walked away to relax without ever looking at the clock?
+Have you ever set a timer for an activity and left the room to relax without ever checking the clock?
 If you or a loved one enjoys cooking or baking in the oven, you most likely know the convenience of automation through timers.
 This simple concept is one of the best ways to control your home with smart devices and a feature that makes them accessible for everyone.
 With automation, you can set specific actions to occur every day at the same time, and even group multiple actions together.
 For example, with Philips Hue smart lights, a Nest Thermostat, and a Logitech Harmony Hub, you can create an activity so that every evening at 9:00 pm, the lights in your bedroom dim while the temperature decreases for a cool sleep.
 All without touching a button.

-Alexa for Nonverbal Folks?
+Alexa for Nonverbal Folks

 As you can imagine, this holds great potential for users with quadriplegia, who cannot operate traditional lights or thermostats independently.
 One problem that arises with controlling your home through intelligent voice assistants is that AI is only able to recognize patterns in speech that they were specifically trained to hear.
 So, for a user that has a speech impairment, Alexa and Home are virtually inaccessible.
 However, with tecla-e and its companion app, Alexa is integrated to allow users to type in a question or command in the text query feature to gain all of the powerful voice assistant’s functionality.
 Check out our other blog on how users with speech impairments can access Alexa.